Eyesore123/project-management/README.md

 Coming soon:

-* A settings button to the bottom left corner that does absolutely nothing
+* A settings button on the bottom left corner that does absolutely nothing

 Project images: